krystiandzirba/Ive-Been-There-Travel-Log-App/README.md

 For any present group, you can create sub-travel logs using the ➕ button in the group container we've created before.
 The process is exactly the same as creating non-grouped travel logs (Step: 1), but this time, all the logs you have created will find its way inside this group and will be related to it.

-And don't worry, if you happen to make a mistake while creating either a group or travel log, simply click the "❌" button to clear your current input and start fresh.

 ![image](https://github.com/krystiandzirba/Ive_been_there_travel_log_app/assets/120574986/63b7c798-800b-49fd-b660-77d5f2759e49)

 ![image](https://github.com/krystiandzirba/Ive_been_there_travel_log_app/assets/120574986/f25ea11c-850a-4d4b-90cd-0e4609eaa27d)

 ## **Step 3: Manage travel logs**

-In the right-side panel, you can manage your logs:
+In the same panel, you can manage your logs:

 ![image](https://github.com/krystiandzirba/Ive_been_there_travel_log_app/assets/120574986/a131a4e2-8407-46db-b6d5-72ad9c198c76)